RainbowMiner/RainbowMiner/README.md

 - **Multi-Platform (AMD, NVIDIA, CPU)**
 - **Profit auto-switch between mining programs and algorithm for GPUs & CPUs (optimized one for each vendor vs. one for each possible device combination)**
-- **Profit auto-switch between pools (AHashPool, BlazePool, BlockCruncher, BlockMasters, Bsod, CryptoKnight, Ethermine, HashRefinery, Icemining, MinerRocks, MiningPoolHub, MiningRigRentals, Nanopool, Nicehash, PhiPhiPool, Ravenminer, StarPool, YiiMP and Zpool)**
+- **Profit auto-switch between pools (AHashPool, BlazePool, BlockCruncher, BlockMasters, Bsod, CryptoKnight, Ethermine, GosCx, HashRefinery, Icemining, MinerRocks, MiningPoolHub, MiningRigRentals, Nanopool, Nicehash, PhiPhiPool, Ravenminer, StarPool, YiiMP and Zpool)**
 - **Profit calculation, including real cost of electricity per miner**
 - **Uses the top actual available miner programs (Bminer, Ccminer, Claymore, CryptoDredge, Dstm, EnemyZ, Ewbf, Sgminer, T-Rex and many more)**
 - **Easy setup wizard with adhoc working default - click Start.bat and off you go (RainbowMiner will ask for your credentials, no hassle with editing configuration files)**